chainofflowers/tribes/README.md

 - A. Absolutely yes.
 You can do even more: just put the tribes executable into ${HOME}/News,add  the configuration you want to offer, and zip the folder.
 Your friends will just need to unpack the "News" folder into ${HOME} and start tribes from there.

 - Q. You did not implemented all of  NNTP protocol.Why?
 - A. NNTP protocol was designed by a barrel of drunken monkeys (Or something like that).
-Each newsreader is behaving differently, and there is no server on the planet which is 100% compliant with it.
-Too much shit, I think.
+Each newsreader is behaving differently, and there is no server on the planet which is 100% compliant with the standard.
 During the testing phase with MacSoup, Thunderbird, Pan , Slrn, leafnode,  I decided to implement a reasonable subset of it.
 Like everyone is doing.

 - Q. The newsreader i love is not working with that.
 - A. Please send me the logs and I will see which spaghetti-NNTP-feature your client is trying to use.
 I will eventually add it,  I cannot say when.